JuanRomeroSarmiento/GoodHamburguer/README.md

 ### Setup

   You just need to clone the project or download the code.
 No special configuration required.
   The database is a SQLite file with already Menu preloaded information.
+Just set Web.Api project as the initial project ...

 ### Architectural and Design Patterns